h-utkuunlu/crrl-ugv-gazebo/README.md

 to simulate skid-steering controller.
 System is tested to work on standard installations found in apt.

-# How to run
+# Installation

 1. Install prerequisites mentioned above
 1. Download the code: `git clone https://github.com/h-utkuunlu/crrl-ugv-gazebo`
 1. Compile:  `cd crrl-ugv-gazebo && catkin_make`
 1. Copy the model to Gazebo model folder:  `cp -r mtc5_basement_stl ~/.gazebo/models`
 1. [optional, if path is not in ROS] Run `source devel/setup.<ext>` to make packages visible to ROS.
 Replace `<ext>` with your shell

+# Operation

+Currently there are 3 environments supported: empty world (mostly for debugging purposes), Willow Garage environment, and NYU Tandon's MTC5 basement, where CRRL is located.
+Commands to launch each environment is given below:

-1. Run `roslaunch crrl_ugv_gazebo empty_world.launch` to initiate an empty world.
+- Run `roslaunch crrl_ugv_gazebo empty_world.launch` to initiate an empty world.
+- Run `roslaunch crrl_ugv_gazebo willowgarage.launch` to initiate Willow Garage environment (see the note below)
-1. Run `roslaunch crrl_ugv_gazebo mtc5_basement.launch` to initiate MTC5 basement.
+- Run `roslaunch crrl_ugv_gazebo mtc5_basement.launch` to initiate MTC5 basement.

-1. To initiate teleop, open a separate terminal and run `roslaunch kbd_interface kbd_interface.launch`.
+To initiate teleop, open a separate terminal and run `roslaunch kbd_interface kbd_interface.launch`.
 Manual is provided on screen.

+*Note:* When Willow Garage environment is launched as is, the ground plane and floor of the model interlace, resulting in poor vision data.
+To resolve the issue it is necessary to lift the Willow Garage environment by about 1mm in their model page.
+In .gazebo/models/willowgarage/model-1_2.sdf, replace `<pose>-20 -20 0 0 0 0</pose>` with `<pose>-20 -20 0.001 0 0 0</pose>`.
+This way the camera images are more sensible.

 # Options for launch